-Your Personality based on your Sleeping pattern – How many of us where brought up and told that we must eat a full breakfast as it was the most important meal of the day?
-Along with the words that we should go to bed by 11pm the latest to give our bodies time to rest for the next day?
+Whoever knew that your sleeping patterns could carry some insight into your personality!
+How many of us were brought up and told that we must eat a full breakfast as it was the most important meal of the day?
+Along with the words that we should go to bed by 11pm at the latest to give our bodies time to rest for the next day?

 Although all of the above may work for some people, others may find it harder to keep up to such a routine.
 To some of us, we may find ourselves almost going against our nature, or against what our bodies are trying to tell us when we desperately try to keep up to that routine.
 I as many, am that person.
 I was brought up thinking that the above routine was normal for every single person, yet I find it hard to keep up with.

-I have recently come across some work done by Dr. Michael J. Breus, Ph.D in clinical psychology, whose speciality is sleep disorders.
-He mentions that all of us are not the same and that there are four chronotypes which are based on our biological clocks or sleep patterns and may explain our behaviour towards mornings and evenings.
+I have recently come across some work done by Dr. Michael J. Breus, Ph.D in clinical psychology, whose specialty is sleep disorders.
+He mentions that all of us are not the same and that there are four chronotypes that are based on our biological clocks or sleep patterns and may explain our behavior towards mornings and evenings.
 Personality types are no longer split into an Early Bird and a Night Owl.
-Each of these chronotypes are also linked to a specific animal, whose sleeping habits may correspond to ours.
+Each of these chronotypes is also linked to a specific animal, whose sleeping habits may correspond to ours.

 The phrase we have been told about breakfast being the most important meal of the day and not to stay up longer than 11pm, fits this chronotype perfectly.
 Typical morning people who are ready to have a good breakfast before actively beginning their day.
 They seem to be pretty worn out by the second half of the day.
 Their sleep drive is medium and they have no problem falling asleep.

-If you see your personality to be one resembling the lion, it is suggested for people who fit this type of chronotype, to avoid eating carbohydrates during dinner as they will raise the serotonin levels (‘comfort hormone’) and will make them want sleep.
-Protein, however will help them stay alert, sociable and energized until bedtime.
+If you see your personality to be one resembling the lion, it is suggested for people who fit this type of chronotype, to avoid eating carbohydrates during dinner as they will raise the serotonin levels (‘comfort hormone’) and will make them want to sleep.
+Protein, however, will help them stay alert, sociable, and energized until bedtime.

 Your Personality and your body

 Having the knowledge on your personality and how your body works can help you plan your day efficiently and productively.
-Especially for people who have flexible working hours, or bosses who may have a round the clock business with employees working night shifts and day shifts.
-With the understanding that some people may be more productive during certain times of the day will help the overall result of the business.
+Especially for people who have flexible working hours, or bosses who may have a round-the-clock business with employees working night shifts and day shifts.
+The understanding that some people may be more productive during certain times of the day will help the overall result of the business.

-For a bonus article, make sure to read on the 8 hour diet and intermittent fasting routine that has shown some truly remarkable results not only for the physique but also as a means to balance and boost your immune system!
+If you are interested in holistic wellbeing, take a look at the 8 hour diet and intermittent fasting routine that has shown some truly remarkable results not only for the physique but also as a means to balance and boost your immune system!